oneapi-src/oneAPI-samples/AI-and-Analytics/Getting-Started-Samples/LPOT-Sample-for-Tensorflow/README.md

-# `Intel(R) Low Precision Optimization Tool (LPOT)` Sample for TensorFlow*
+# `Intel&reg; Low Precision Optimization Tool (LPOT)` Sample for TensorFlow*

 ## Background
 Low-precision inference can speed up inference obviously, by converting the fp32 model to int8 or bf16 model.
-Intel provides Intel(R) Deep Learning Boost technology in the Second Generation Intel(R) Xeon(R) Scalable Processors and newer Xeon(R), which supports to speed up int8 and bf16 model by hardware.
+Intel provides Intel&reg; Deep Learning Boost technology in the Second Generation Intel&reg; Xeon&reg; Scalable Processors and newer Xeon&reg;, which supports to speed up int8 and bf16 model by hardware.

-Intel(R) Low Precision Optimization Tool (LPOT) helps the user to simplify the processing to convert the fp32 model to int8/bf16.
+Intel&reg; Low Precision Optimization Tool (LPOT) helps the user to simplify the processing to convert the fp32 model to int8/bf16.

 At the same time, LPOT will tune the quanization method to reduce the accuracy loss, which is a big blocker for low-precision inference.

-LPOT is released in Intel(R) AI Analytics Toolkit and works with Intel(R) Optimization of TensorFlow*.
+LPOT is released in Intel&reg; AI Analytics Toolkit and works with Intel&reg; Optimization of TensorFlow*.

 Please refer to the official website for detailed info and news: [https://github.com/intel/lp-opt-tool](https://github.com/intel/lp-opt-tool)